Pete Best: The Beatles

 In October 1960, the group left Koschmider's club to work at the Top Ten Club, which Peter Eckhorn ran, as he offered the group more money and a slightly better place to sleep.
 In doing so, they broke their contract with Koschmider.
 When Best and McCartney returned to the Bambi Kino to retrieve their belongings, they found it in almost total darkness.
 As a snub to Koschmider, McCartney found a condom, attached it to a nail on the concrete wall of the room, and set it alight.
 No real damage was done, but Koschmider reported them both for attempted arson.
 Best and McCartney spent three hours in a local prison and were subsequently deported on 30 November 1960, as was George Harrison, for working under the legal age limit.

+Upon the band's return from Hamburg in December 1960, Neil Aspinall hand-painted the first physical "The Beatles" logo on a 22-inch bass drum skin for Best's drum kit.
+However, the skin was never used in performance as it did not fit Best's 20-inch Premier bass drum.
+The artifact remained undiscovered for over 25 years until it was found by his brother, Roag Best, and is now displayed at the Liverpool Beatles Museum.

 Back in Liverpool, the group members had no contact with each other for two weeks, but Best and his mother made numerous phone calls to Hamburg to recover the group's equipment.
 In late 1961, Mona arranged all the bookings for the group in Liverpool after they parted company with Williams.

 Chas Newby, the ex-Black Jacks guitarist, was invited to play bass for four concerts, as bassist Stuart Sutcliffe had decided to stay in Hamburg.
 Newby played with the group at Litherland Town Hall and at the Casbah.
 He was shocked at the vast improvement in their playing and singing and remembered Best's drumming to be very powerful, which pushed the group to play harder and louder.
 It was probably thanks to McCartney that Best developed a loud drumming style, as he often told Best in Hamburg to "crank it up" (play as loud as possible).
 When the group returned to Hamburg, by which time McCartney had switched to bass, Best was asked to sing a speciality number written by McCartney, "Pinwheel Twist", while McCartney played drums.